ztzhang/SoundSynth/README.md

 You will find the result in `result/scene-1000/obj-101-1/mat-4-2`.
 The generated audio should sound like [this](http://sound.csail.mit.edu/data/merged.wav)

-To render the corresponding video, you need to specify the path to blender in `gen_sound.py`.
+To render the corresponding video, you need to specify the path to [Blender](https://www.blender.org/) in `gen_sound.py`.
 Then, the commnad

 `python online_synth/gen_sound.py 1000 101 4 1 2`